Source code for litestar_mcp.auth.backend

 protected-resource discovery manifest (:class:`MCPAuthConfig`).
 Before

-v0.5.0 these lived in separate modules; Ch5 of the v0.5.0 roadmap
+v0.5.0 these lived in separate modules; they are now consolidated here.

 """